ferxinii/mc-NPT/README.md

 [ferxinii@mb ~/mc-NPT]$ make
 [ferxinii@mb ~/mc-NPT]$ ./main
 ```
 The executable *mc_sampling* is called by *main*, and is responsible for sampling a single configuration of (N, P, T) by reading the configuration file *config.dat*.
-The executable *main* is responsible for managing the sweep of parameters explored (Varying P), updating *config.dat*, calling *mc_sampling* and saving the correct results.
+The executable *main* is responsible for managing the sweep of parameters explored (varying P), updating *config.dat*, calling *mc_sampling* and saving the correct results.

 Results are saved in *results/*.
 Auxiliary files are stored in *tmp/*.

-To produce the plots, once *main* has run:
+To produce the plots, once *main* has finished the sweep:
 ```console
 [ferxinii@mb ~/mc-NPT]$ gnuplot plot.gnu
 ```